spujadas/departure-python/docs/index.md

 There are three command line interface tools:

 - `departure`, the main CLI, to get station information and departures from public transport operators, and update a virtual or physical departure board with departure information for a station,
-- `departure-web`, to run the API web server,
+- `departure-web`, to run the API web server, optionally with a web front end.
-- `departure-server`, to run a Python departure board server.
+- `departure-server`, to run a Python departure board server, which can receive and display departure information that it has received from the `departure` CLI or the `departure-web` web server.

+Before running `departure` or `departure-web`, set the following environment variables (see below for further instructions) for the public transport operators of interest:

+- National Rail: set the `LDB_TOKEN` environment variable to your National Rail token.
+- **TODO**

+To set an environment variable with the name `SOME_VAR` and the value `some_value`:

+- Windows: open a Command Prompt, and enter `set SOME_VAR=some_value`.
+The environment variable will be remembered as long as the Command Prompt is open.
+- Linux: open a console, and enter `export SOME_VAR=some_value`.
+The environment variable will be remembered in the current shell as long as it remains open.

 ### Main CLI

+*Make sure you have set the environment variables you need as described above.*

 To get started, display the main CLI's help page.